unconed/shadergraph/README.md

 ![Shader Graph](https://raw.github.com/unconed/shadergraph/master/docs/images/require.png)

 ShaderGraph is a library for linking together GLSL snippets into stand-alone shaders.
-It is mainly designed to build complicated shaders programmatically, but can also act as the back-end to a live graph-based shader editor.
+It was mainly meant to build complicated shaders programmatically.
+It can also act as the back-end to a live graph-based shader editor.

-ShaderGraph is designed to play well with Three.js, but it does not depend on it.
+ShaderGraph is designed to play well with Three.js, but does not depend on it.
 It merely follows the same code/object conventions.

 * * *